sourcegraph/sourcegraph-public-snapshot/package/README.md

 1. Create package with `sgtool package` in the top-level directory.
 1. Run `make` or `make VERSION=0.9`.

-Packages will appear in the `./dist`.
+Packages will appear in `./dist/`.
 You can test the packages with `make test`.
 One should usually run something like

 <pre>